robocup-junior/erebus-robot-customisation/README.md

 ### Components

-All components can be positioned and rotated anywhere around the robot.
+All components can be positioned and rotated anywhere around the robot, with differing costs.
 They can also be given custom names so they can be easily accessed in your code.

 - GPS
 - Gyro
 - Camera (x3)
+  - Each camera can have specific camera resolutions
 - Colour Sensor
 - Accelerometer
 - Lidar Sensor
 - Distance Sensors (up to 8)
-- Wheels (up to 4) with rotation sensor
+- Wheels (x2) with rotation sensors

-## TODO

-- [x] Add finalised Lidar properties

 ---